Pflorus/Job-Portal/README.md

 # Contact
 Feel free to contact me through my website http://learningfromscratch.online/
 >If you are following this tutorial series I would appritiate if you can subscribe and like my videos as it will keep me motivated to share my knowledge with you all!

+# Contribution
+Some Validations Added By Gunesh Shanbhag (gshanbhag525)